agude/agude.github.io/_drafts/2020-11-23-switrs_sqlite_hosted_dataset.md

 ## The SWITRS Hosted Dataset

 I have combined all of my data requests into one SQLite database.
-You no longer have to worry about requesting the data or using my script to claen it up, I have done all that work for you.
+You no longer have to worry about requesting the data or using my script to clean it up since I have done all that work for you.

 You can **download the datebase** from either [Kaggle (requires account)][db_link] or [Zenodo (no account required!)][zen_link] and get right